Is there a connection?

 - nerve stimulator implants to aid in bladder control

-If you haven’t found success through other means, surgery may be recommended as a last resort.
+If you haven’t found success through other means, your doctor may recommend surgery.

-Your outlook for life with back pain and incontinence depends on whether you and your doctor are able to identify what’s causing the symptoms.
-If the cause can be identified, these conditions can be successfully treated.
-You may only experience symptoms for a short period of time.
+Your outlook for life with back pain and UI depends on whether you and your doctor can identify what’s causing the symptoms.
+If you find the cause, your symptoms can be treated.

-If you’re experiencing infrequent bouts of back pain and incontinence, you may be able to reduce your risk for another episode.
+If you’re experiencing infrequent bouts of back pain and UI, you may be able to reduce your risk for another episode.